-It is no coincidence that VALUES are also one of the first threads that appeared on this blog.
+It is no coincidence that the topic of VALUES is one of the first threads that appeared on this blog.
 Because I believe deeply (and this is also my personal experience) that you first need to have strong, healthy foundations in order to be able to continue building successfully.
 If we don't "fumigate" the foundations, we can hang pink curtains in the windows, feng-shui bells in the door, etc. ... and in the house, there will be toxic energy anyway.

 So be aware of what VALUES you have.
 Otherwise, it's very likely that you don't know where you're going, and in that case, you will get… anywhere.

-3. VALUES are criteria we use to evaluate our actions or the actions of others (after the fact).
+3. Our Personal VALUES are criteria we use to evaluate our actions or the actions of others (post-factum)